HouseRulesDLP/BeyondTheWall/Traits.md

 Instead of auto-passing fear-related checks, this character has Advantage on any such checks.

 #### Linguist
-Due to study and a gift for languages, this character knows three additional languages.
+Due to study and a gift for languages, this character knows three additional languages (one of which may be rare).
 This trait may be taken multiple times, gaining three new languages each time.

 #### Reserves of Strength
 This ability has been replaced by [Second Wind](#second-wind).